Caden4357/threejs/UdemyCourse/IntroToThreeJS/First10Lectures.md

     - Create an animate function and call it.
 It will run every frame
     - Use elapsed time to animate based on time instead of a users frame rate so its more consistent (just like in unreal)
     - Use rotation to rotate objects
-    - MORE NOTES in THREEJS/UdemyCourse/IntroToThreeJS/Animation
+    - MORE NOTES in THREEJS/UdemyCourse/IntroToThreeJS/Animation project

 # Webpack